Al Murray: The Pub Landlord

 Murray's principal character in performance is an English publican with conservative values and an animosity towards Germans and the French; he challenges audience members to name any country before producing some plausible instance of Britain bettering it.
 The character has a great love of the British rock band Queen, often getting musician(s) on his show to perform one of Queen's tunes in their own style.
 He has described his persona as a "know-all know-nothing blowhard who knows the answer to every question even though he hasn't been asked any of them".

 The character first appeared in 1994 during the Edinburgh Fringe Festival, in the show "Pub Internationale", with Harry Hill and Matthew Bradstock-Smith (who played "Little Alan" as well as the keyboards in Hill's Edinburgh, radio and TV shows).
 The show featured the "Pub Band", with Murray playing the drums and compering.
 After trying out a character deemed not to have worked, at the opening show Murray suggested saying that the compere had not made it to the show and that the barman in the venue, the Pleasance Cabaret Bar, had offered to fill in.
 At the Edinburgh Festival, Murray came up with "The Pub Landlord".

 Murray made his first television appearances on Harry Hill in 1997 playing Harry's big brother Alan ("If it's too hard, I can't understand it!"), and subsequently featured in a short film, Pub Fiction.
 He made a brief appearance as the Pub Landlord in Series 2, Episode 6 of Lee and Herring's This Morning with Richard Not Judy.
 Murray's Pub Landlord theatre show, My Gaff, My Rules was short-listed for an Olivier Award in 2002.

 The Pub Landlord is the central character in the television series Time Gentlemen Please.
 He has made many other television appearances, including the An Audience with... strand.
 He hosted three series of Al Murray's Happy Hour in a peak Saturday evening time slot for ITV in 2007–08.
-Theatre tours have included ...And a Glass of White Wine for the Lady (another catchphrase) and Giving it Both Barrels.

 The Pub Landlord has hosted television programmes including Fact Hunt, named after the fictional quiz machine of the same name from Time Gentlemen Please.
 In addition, the character has ghost written four books: The Pub Landlord's Book of British Common Sense, The Pub Landlord's Think Yourself British, The Pub Landlord's Great British Quiz Book and Let's Re-Great Britain.
-In 2024 The Pub Landlord returned on the road touring the UK and Ireland with a new show "Guv Island"..